Chief-idlers/credit-score-prediction-pj/README.md

 Addressing missing values
 Encoding categorical variables
 Segregating into train/test sets
-Constructing and assessing credit score prediction model
+Constructing and assessing credit score prediction model                                                                                                                                    reach out at kelvinsang89@gmail.com i will appreciate your thoughts on the project